Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-for any $a\in\mathcal{G}'$.
-The first part of each term in the sum is simply the original $\delta^1$ (excluding terms involving $x$ and $y$).
-The second term is as follows: for each ``zigzag'' as shown in Figure \ref{fig:cancelex} in $M$, the term $c_{ay}c_{xy}^{-1}c_{xb}\otimes b$ is added to $\delta^{1'}{a}$.
-The coefficient can be read out by ``following the arrows'' from $a$ to $b$, treating a reversed arrow as taking inverse.
+for any $x\in\mathcal{G}'$.
+The first part of each term in the sum is simply the original $\delta^1$ (excluding terms involving $a$ and $b$).
+The second part is as follows: for each ``zigzag'' in $M$ as shown in Figure \ref{fig:cancelex}, the term $c_{xb}c_{ab}^{-1}c_{ay}\otimes y$ is added to $\delta^{1'}{x}$.
+The coefficient can be read out by ``following the arrows'' from $x$ to $y$, treating a reversed arrow as taking inverse.

-The \emph{cancellation lemma} states that $\delta^{1'}$ satisfies the type $D$ structure equations, and the resulting type $D$ structure $M'$ is homotopy equivalent to $M$.
-The homotopy equivalence is given by type $D$ morphisms $f:M\to M'$ and $g:M'\to M$ where:
+\begin{theorem} [Cancellation lemma for type $D$ modules] With the above definitions, the action $\delta^{1'}$ on $M'$ satisfies the type $D$ structure equation, and the resulting type $D$ module $M'$ is homotopy equivalent to $M$. \end{theorem}

-For the zigzag in Figure \ref{fig:cancelex}, we follow the arrows from $y$ to $b$ in the map $f$, and from $a$ to $x$ in the map $g$.